 As mentioned in the introduction, Caprera is mostly an un-spoilt island.
 Its many visitors land on the island of La Maddalena from Palau.
 La Maddalena town has a lovely town center with restaurants, shops and lots of accommodation options.

-From La Maddalena, Caprera can be easily reached via a bridge.
+You can reach Caprera from La Maddalena via a bridge.
 Precisely because of its wild nature, Caprera is a very popular destination for people who enjoy hiking, for biking enthusiasts and, of course, for those who want to spend a nice day at the sea, on a natural beach.

-In general, most tourism is concentrated on the eastern part of the island, characterized by pine forests and flat terrain.
+In general, most tourism is concentrated on the eastern part of the island, where there are pine forests and flat terrain.
 The eastern part, a nature reserve, has granite rocks, Mediterranean vegetation and steep terrain.

 Here are the main activities and attractions you can enjoy in Caprera, Sardinia.